 Speaking of holes in the ground, let’s return to the gaping pit at the southwest corner of La Salle and Monroe, waiting for construction to begin on Field’s 13-story skyscraper designed by S.S.
 Beman.
 In Section 8.19 we saw how Field’s former partner, Levi Leiter had outfoxed Field’s plan for the skyscraper by not allowing Field’s crew to excavate under Leiter’s existing building at the western edge of Field’s lot during the fall of 1884.
 In March 1885, a frustrated Field ordered Beman to complete the details of the building and construction on the site was renewed.
 Field approved breaking into Leiter’s basement in order to shore up the existing wall and to place the new foundation.
 Leiter countered by obtaining a permanent injunction in May 1885 against Field from doing any more construction on Leiter’s side of the wall.

 Field would eventually be vindicated by the Illinois Supreme Court but this wouldn’t occur until May 1886.
+Meanwhile, the store of his major wholesale competitor, his former “mentor” John V. Farwell had been destroyed by fire and Farwell had just announced that he was rebuilding on the same site, the block facing the south branch and border by Adams, Market and Monroe, the largest wholesale store in the country, designed by Van Osdel.
 Therefore, Field had a major public relations nightmare on his hands as well as the money he would have otherwise spent on the tower.
 Even though the lease on his existing wholesale store was not scheduled to expire until 1889, he decided to move up the date of construction for its replacement.
 In search of positive headlines to offset his defeat by Leiter, he initiated talks in April 1885 with America’s recognized leading architect, Henry Hobson Richardson, to design the new building.
 As soon as the papers got hold of the story, the ill-fated skyscraper was all but forgotten, except of course, for that huge hole at the corner of La Salle and Monroe… Field left the hole at La Salle and Monroe remain dormant for 1885, 1886, 1887, and 1888…

 The last Richardson building that we reviewed was, coincidently, a wholesale store in Boston that he had designed for F. L. Ames in 1882.
 It was the last major commission on which he did any design work prior to his trip to Europe in the summer of 1882.
 The facade was typical of his earlier work with one notable difference: he had abandoned the “structural” polychromy he had achieved in his prior work with the use of two stones of different colors – a light body with a darker accent stone – in favor of a more unified, monochromatic stone surface.
 As construction did not start until after his return, this change from his past projects may have been inspired during his European travels.
 Whether it was or not, there can be no mistaking the fact that Richardson’s designs executed after the summer of 1882 can be viewed as an attempt on his part to bring a more unified image to his work.
 It might be said that he was attempting to impart a sense of chaste discipline to his beloved picturesque Romanesque, or as Owen Jones had recommended, “repose,” not unlike that which he saw in Renaissance buildings while visiting Italy, particularly Florence.